ankit0504/ankit0504.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a student at Washington University in St. Louis obtaining a degree in computer science.
-I am striving to obtain a second major in economics and a minor in mathematics.</p>
+I am a student in The School of Engineering & Applied Science at Washington University in St. Louis obtaining a degree in computer science.
+I am also working towards earning a second major in economics and a minor in mathematics, both from the school of Arts & Sciences.

-<p>I was born in the United Kingdom and moved to the White Plains, NY when I was just a few months old.
-Since then, I have become a fan of hockey, tennis, and cricket.</p>
+I was born in the United Kingdom and moved to the White Plains, NY when I was just a few months old.
+Since then, I have become a fan of hockey, tennis, and cricket.

 This summer, I am working as an intern at [Crossbeam](https://www.getcrossbeam.com), a startup in Philadelphia.
+During the school year, I work as a teaching assistant (TA) in various computer science courses.
+I previously TA'd in the introductory course, but will be a TA for Logic & Discrete Math, and Data Structures & Algorithms this fall semester.

 <h2>Skills</h2>